Hardmath123/hardmath123.github.io/content/birds-and-the-representation-of-representation.md

 > It sat there on the branch for a few minutes.
 > Then picked up and flew beautifully
 > out of my life.

+## Birdman

+"A thing is a thing, not what is said of that thing." (on Riggan's dressing room mirror)